Where to Grab a Great Pizza in Philadelphia’s Western Suburbs

 Photo courtesy of the Couch Tomato

-Couch Tomato’s showstopper is the buffalo chicken pie, with gorgonzola, celery and hot sauce.
+Couch Tomato’s showstopper is the buffalo chicken pie with gorgonzola, farmer’s cheese, celery and hot sauce.
 Barbecue fans can lower the heat with the ancho-agave sauce.

 pizza pie